Glover gives Glamorgan the edge

 Glover, who had hit only one previous half-century in his career, struck eight fours in an unbeaten 51 before his captain Mark Wallace declared with Glamorgan 129 ahead at 478 for nine in their first innings.

-In the 41 overs which remained Hampshire lost openers Jimmy Adams and Michael Carberry in making 115 for two, still 14 behind and with a day left.
+In the 41 overs which remained Hampshire lost openers Jimmy Adams and Michael Carberry in making , still 14 behind and with a day left.

 Both sides are in desperate need of a win, Glamorgan having won once in 10 Division Two fixtures and Hampshire twice.